By Katie Friend, MA

 Adoptions Listing Service and Inquiry Unit and Wendy’s Wonderful Kids Adoption Supervisor Katie Friend says after 25 years in social work, building trusting and genuine relationships with our most vulnerable youth is not only important but priceless.
 Read more about how she sees herself as a matchmaker for children in foster care looking for their forever home.

 It may sound cliché, especially with “Friend” as your last name, but I like helping people.
 Providing knowledge and assistance is very rewarding.
 Child welfare allowed me to tap into a wide variety of experiences such as finding valuable resources for youth and families and increasing my ability to be objective while being an advocate for our most vulnerable.
-Although I work very closely with the youth, families and other professionals at the Center for Law and Social Work, I still feel as if my role is more behind the scenes.
+Although I work very closely with the youth, families and other professionals at Greenlight Family Services, I still feel as if my role is more behind the scenes.
 Often times I am steering the process with a gentle nudge or in a more demanding way if necessary.
 It feels good to be viewed as a valuable and respected member of the team.
 It’s often said that the rewards received from social service aren’t financial but come in the form of the lives you touch and help change for the better.

 The youth I work with have complicated stories.
 There’s seldom a happy reason behind a child coming into foster care.
 Therefore, establishing trust can be difficult, especially with our youth who have been in care for many years.
 By the time they’re assigned onto my caseload, they’ve told their story 1,000 times to countless people- case workers, therapists, teachers, foster parents and classmates.
 They’ve been placed in a foster home they liked and then were pulled out.
 They’ve formed bonds that were broken again and again by the system and here I am, asking them to trust an adult…again.
 The heartbreaking challenge is when the trusting relationship is formed and you don’t have any available families for them.
 You see the hurt in their eyes and the hopelessness.
 Most families see a stigma attached to kids 13 and over and are hesitant to take a chance on a youth older than age 8.